 Checklists to evaluation journals/publishers:

-Deadlines of January 1st, May 1st and September 1st every year.
+Deadline of June 1st and December 1st every year.

 *only faculty are eligible for this fund